Code-Institute-Submissions/MSP-7/README.md

 -	As a Developer I want to ensure that the website is responsive accross multiple devices
 -	As a Developer I want to ensure the website is quick to load and responsive to User interaction.
 -	As a Developer I want to ensure that images are displayed without pixelization irrespective of screen size
--	As a Developer I want to ensure
 -	As a Developer I want to ensure there are screen captures of the finished project within the README document
 -	As a Developer I want to ensure the website meets accessibility guidelines
 -	As a Developer I want to ensure the website follows the principles of UX design and presents a structured layout and navigation model